 1).
 Tinea barbae: also known as tinea sycosis is an infection of the beard hair.
 It appears as edematous and erythematous lesions.
-It can present as mild or severe pustular folliculitis be mistaken which be can to a Staphylococcus aureus infection.
-This infection can be caused by zoophilic dermatophytes such as Trichophyton verrucosum, Trichophyton mentagrophytes times Trichophyton and at erinacei.Anthropophilic specie, Trichophyton rubrum might also be responsible (Bonifaz, et al., 2014).
+It can present as mild or severe pustular folliculitis which can be mistaken to be a Staphylococcus aureus infection.
+This infection can be caused by zoophilic dermatophytes such as Trichophyton verrucosum, Trichophyton mentagrophytes and at times Trichophyton erinacei.
+Anthropophilic specie, Trichophyton rubrum might also be responsible (Bonifaz, et al., 2014).

 2).
 Tinea capitis: This is referred to as ring worm of the scalp.
 It is caused by Microsporum or Trichophyton species (Niema, et al., 2018).
 Its causal species is determined by the animal contacts or contacts associated with travel history or local infection prevalence.
 In tinea capitis, spores are produced within the hair shaft (endothrix).
-These hair do not fluoresce instead they are usually weakened and break easily at the follicular opening.
-The infection is characterized by mild scaling lesions, highly inflamed reaction with folliculitis, scaring and alopecia.
+These hair do not fluoresce instead they are usually weakened and break easily at follicular opening.
+The infection characterized by mild scaling lesions, highly inflamed reaction with folliculitis, scaring and alopecia.
 This is referred to as kerion.
-The position of the spores in the hair shaft can be used in diagnosing the infecting species.The terms normally used are:
+The position of the spores in the hair shaft can be used in diagnosing the infecting species.
+The terms normally used are: